-While we have yet to understand the implications of what’s to come from it, we’re already living with the consequences of this new era.
-Think of virtual assistants like Alexa from Amazon or Siri from Apple, the personalized recommendations you get on Netflix, or the GPS systems that suggest the fastest routes to a destination.
+While we have yet to understand the implications of what’s to come from it, we’re already living in a new era.
+Think of virtual assistants like Alexa from Amazon or Siri from Apple, the personalized recommendations you get on Netflix, the GPS systems that suggest the fastest routes to a destination, and the advanced marketing automation techniques we can use to segment our audiences.
 As Salesforce states, “[a]s a result of this perfect storm of technologies, the Fourth Industrial Revolution is paving the way for transformative changes in the way we live and radically disrupting almost every business sector.”

-Now that I’ve given you a preview into how transformative (and how it’s already transformed our lives and behavior), there’s a critical question we need to answer.
+Now that we’ve given you a preview into this period’s transformative ability (and how it’s already transformed our lives and behavior), there’s a critical question we need to answer:

 What is the Fourth Industrial Revolution?

-As we previously mentioned, the First Industrial Revolution used steam power to mechanize production through the invention of the steam engine.
+As we previously mentioned, the First Industrial Revolution used steam power to mechanize production through the steam engine’s invention.
 The Second created mass production using electric power, and in the Third, we automated production through electronics and information technology.
 As Schwab describes, the Fourth Industrial Revolution builds off the Third.
-This diagram from Salesforce demonstrates some of the inventions that came out of each of these revolutions, as well as the periods:
+This diagram from Salesforce depicts some of the inventions that came out of each of these revolutions, as well as the periods:

 What are the defining characteristics of this new era?
 Schwab notes they are: “velocity, scope, and systems impact.”
-There’s been no precedent for the breakthroughs we’re experiencing, and it’s evolving at an exponential pace rather than the linear pace seen in prior industrial revolutions and disrupting nearly every industry in every country worldwide.
-Not only that; “…the breadth and depth of these changes herald the transformation of entire systems of production, management, and governance.”
+There’s been no precedent for the breakthroughs we’re experiencing.
+It’s evolving exponentially rather than the linear pace seen in prior industrial revolutions and disrupting nearly every industry in every country worldwide.
+Not only that, “…the breadth and depth of these changes herald the transformation of entire systems of production, management, and governance.”

-What technologies are characteristic of the Fourth Industrial Revolution?
+What technology is the most characteristic of the Fourth Industrial Revolution?

 Salesforce research also highlights the potential these technologies have to change the expectations consumers have of these corporations.
-The 2nd Edition of the Salesforce State of the Connected Consumer Report found that consumers worldwide believe the following technologies will transform their expectations of companies in the next five years:
+The third edition of the Salesforce State of the Connected Consumer Report found that 75% of consumers expect new technologies to provide a better customer experience.

-How should we be preparing for the Fourth Industrial Revolution?
+How should we prepare for the impact of the Fourth Industrial Revolution on business and society?

 Focus on the Customer Experience

-We need to have digitized information about our current and potential customers at our disposal, with segmentation about their interests (that we can detect through their behavior with IoT devices, their browsing and purchase history, and more).
+How can we tackle this challenge?
+We need to have digitized information about our current and potential customers at our disposal, segmentation about their interests (that we can detect through their behavior with IoT devices, their browsing and purchase history, and more).
 This information should be accessible and actionable.
 Vast amounts of data are only useful if we can treat them in an automated and segmented way.
-Therefore, we also need to invest in optimal tools, such as Salesforce’s suite of products, that will give us everything we need to offer a consistent, 360° experience across all touchpoints.
+Therefore, we also need to invest in optimal tools that are part of our 360° Marketing strategy, that will give us everything we need to offer a consistent experience across all touchpoints.

-With an increasing demand for personalization, one of the cardinal demands from consumers is more trust in their data.
+With an increasing demand for personalization, consumers are demanding more trust in their data.
 In fact, “Salesforce Chairman and Co-Chief Executive Officer Marc Benioff believes a “trust revolution” is needed if businesses are to fully embrace the potential of the Fourth Industrial Revolution.”
-With 57% of consumers not comfortable about how firms are using their information and nearly two-thirds of them worried about data breaches, we have to make concerted efforts to build trust with our consumers, especially when it comes to the ways we use their data.
+41% of consumers don’t think companies genuinely care about their data, and 46% of them recognize they think they lost control over the information about themselves out there on the internet.
+We have to make concerted efforts to build trust with our consumers, especially when it comes to how we use their data.

-As we mentioned above when talking about the customer experience, it’s critical you take stock of your current processes, pinpoint the ones that may be holding you back, and update them with the tools that can help you do just that.
-At WAM, we work with the Agile Methodology, as well as a full suite of tools for Marketing Automation, content creation, web development, and more across all business areas to ensure we’re getting the most out of everything we do.
+As we mentioned above, when talking about the customer experience, it’s critical you take stock of your current processes, pinpoint the ones that may be holding you back, and update them with the tools that can help you do just that.
+At We Are Marketing, we work with a full suite of tools for Marketing Automation, content creation, web development, and more across all business areas to ensure we’re getting the most out of everything we do.

-Make sure your communications focus on your customers’ pain points, and you master telling your story because more often than not, the messaging will focus on business strategies, while it should focus on the end consumer.
+Make sure your communications focus on your customers’ pain points, and you master telling your story because the messaging will focus on business strategies more often than not.
+In contrast, it should focus on the end consumer.
 Find out what consumers, and investors, are looking for and adapt your copy to match.

 While it’s true the potential for significant advances are there, Schwab notes that there are some consequences we will need to be aware of that could leave people behind.
-There is potential that it could lead to greater inequality, especially in terms of dividing the labor market between “high-skill/high-pay” and “low-skill/low-pay” roles that could exacerbate social tensions.
-US presidential candidate Andrew Yang talks about the threat automation poses to American society as a critical pillar of his campaign.
+Potential inequality could lead to greater inequality, especially in terms of dividing the labor market between “high-skill/high-pay” and “low-skill/low-pay” roles that could exacerbate social tensions.

-Now, my final question to you is, what is your plan for adapting to the Fourth Industrial Revolution?
+Our final question is, what is your plan for adapting to the Fourth Industrial Revolution?